Shu Shin Luh

 R (AM) v LB of Croydon EWHC 6613 (Admin): The Court granted a declaration in favour of the Claimant child that he is the age he claims to be and granted a further declaration that he ought to have been so treated as a child from when he first presented to the local authority, and the duties owed to him as a child under the Children Act 1989 ought to have run from the time he first presented to the local authority.

 R (KS) v LB of Croydon EWHC 3391 (Admin): Three linked test cases on the LB of Croydon’s failure to educate three unaccompanied asylum seeking children who have been out of school for more than a year.
 On the correct test for suitable accommodation under s19, Education Act 1996.

 Shu Shin regularly undertakes pro bono work in education, discrimination, community care, asylum support and social security matters.
 She is happy to accept pro-bono instructions in these areas.

 Training / Advice

-Shu Shin regularly provides in-house training on the Children Act 1989, community care law, education law, migrant children's rights and rights of trafficked victims to solicitors, law centres and charities across the country.
+Shu Shin regularly provides in-house training on social welfare law, in particular on the Care Act 2014 and on the rights of migrant young people and trafficked victims to solicitors, law centres and charities across the country.
 Shu Shin also advises national and international charities on legal matters relating to the rights of migrant and refugee young people.
-She authored the chapter on "Best Practices in Age Dispute Challenges' in the Immigration Law Practitioners' Asosciation's guide, Working with Refugee Children: Current Issues in Best Practice (published in 2012).
-She was a key contributor to the Children Commissioner's report, The Fact of Age, (published in July 2012) which reviewed the Court's approach to age assessment challenges in the UK post-Supreme Court judgment in A v Croydon.
+She authored the chapter on “Best Practices in Age Dispute Challenges’ in the Immigration Law Practitioners’ Association’s guide, Working with Refugee Children: Current Issues in Best Practice (published in 2012).
+She was a key contributor to the Children Commissioner’s report, The Fact of Age, (published in July 2012) which reviewed the Court’s approach to age assessment challenges in the UK post-Supreme Court judgment in A v Croydon.
 She provides training to advocacy groups, social workers and legal practitioners on the law in the areas of age disputes and trafficking.